JimmyZiqiangCheng/project-awesome/README.md

 - [X] delete parts that are irrelevant to shopping cart and login

 ## Todo 2021.08.16
 - [ ] promise, async, await, micro task, macro task
+- [ ] event loop, optional chaining
+- [ ] understand config routes and products
+- [ ] delete all routes except for /products